by Emily Ball Cicchini, Executive Director

 Moreover, our recent Central Texas Reading Survey revealed that only 77% of families with children under the 12 reported having 20 or more books at home.
 We want that number to get to 95%, or more!
 And we will repeat our survey each year to see if we can move that needle forward, together, as an entire community of readers.

-Over the past few months, the path to how we achieve this in homes right here in Central Texas has become much clearer.
+Driven by this big vision, the path to how we achieve this in homes right here in Central Texas has become much clearer.
 Many pieces still need to fall in place, and we’re going to have to work together.
 If we do, the rewards for our children and our community as a whole could be immense.
-I’d like to share the status of this plan with you today.
+I’d like to share the status of this plan with you.

 All of us here at BookSpring aim to instill a lifelong love of reading in young children.
 We want to inspire this desire out of our deeply held belief that reading is fundamental.
 Linked with desire to read is the notion of increasing reading ability.
 The reason for children to want to read is so that they can learn to read, so that they can become fully literate and more compassionate citizens, in every sense of these words.
 Our programs build young brains, basic literacy skills as well as social and emotional wellness.
 And the world today needs more of that.